lucaszhuang1210/lucaszhuang1210/README.md

   I'm a Computer Science & Business Information Management student at the
   <a href="https://uci.edu/" style="text-decoration: none; color: #0077B5;">University of California, Irvine</a>.

-  I’m passionate about combining <b>AI, finance, and software engineering</b> to create tools that solve real-world problems.
+  I'm passionate about combining <b>AI, finance, and software engineering</b> to create tools that solve real-world problems.

   A programmer 💻, trader 📈, and cat lover 🐾 sharing my journey through code, markets, and feline adventures!
 </p>